tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The SNI extension was specified in 2003 in [@?RFC3546] to facilitate management of "colocation servers", in which multiple services shared the same IP address.
-A typical example would be mutiple web sites served by the same web server.
+A typical example would be multiple web sites served by the same web server.
 The SNI extension carries the name of a specific server, enabling the TLS connection to be established with the desired server context.
 The current SNI extension specification can be